thecomputergirl/digital-heritage-handbook/_docs/trove-newspaper-harvester.md

 The Trove newspaper search url is just the url that Trove sends you to when you construct a search on the web site.
 So simply go to Trove's newspaper zone, build your search, then copy the url in your browser's location box.
 The newspaper harvester will translate your query into a form that the Trove API can understand.

-{: .bg-danger .bg-context }
-<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> On Windows you can't just paste the url into the command line using the normal 'ctrl-v' key combination.
-Here's [what you need to do]({{ site.baseurl }}/docs/using-the-command-line/#pasting-into-a-windows-terminal).

 Alternatively, you can use something like the [Trove API Console <i class="fa fa-external-link" aria-hidden="true"></i>](https://troveconsole.herokuapp.com/) to construct an API query yourself.
 The harvester will then just pass the url on without any translation.

 There are three options you can add to the start command: